jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

-  (f) an order under section 283(l) (a community work order under section 298); or (g) an order under section 283(m) (a supervision with activity order under section 307); or (h) an order under section 283(n) (a supervision with residence order under section 311); or (i) an intensive supervision order under section 296G.
+  (f) an order under section 283(l) (a community work order under section 298); or (g) an order under section 283(m) (a supervision with activity order under section 307); or (h) an order under section 283(n) (a supervision with residence order under section 311); or (i) an intensive supervision order under section 296G; or (j) a custody order under section 297B(5); or
+  (k) a custody order under section 307(4).
-(2) If it is made after the commencement of this section, and does not expire sooner, the order expires when the young person in respect of whom it is made attains the age of 18 years.
+(2) The order expires (if it does not expire sooner) when the young person in respect of whom it is made attains the age of 18 years, if it is—
+  (a) an order specified in subsection (1)(a) to (i) and made on or after 1 October 2010; or (b) an order specified in subsection (1)(j) or (k) and made after the date on which the Children, Young Persons, and Their Families Amendment Act 2012 comes into force.
-(3) If it is made before the commencement of this section, and does not expire sooner, the order expires 6 months after the young person in respect of whom it is made attains the age of 17 years.
+(3) The order expires (if it does not expire sooner) 6 months after the young person in respect of whom it is made attains the age of 17 years if it is an order specified in subsection (1)(a) to (i) and made before 1 October 2010.
+(4) The order expires under section 108 if it is an order specified in subsection (1)(j) and (k) and made before the date on which the Children, Young Persons, and Their Families Amendment Act 2012 comes into force.

 **Failure to comply with, and variation and cancellation of, specified orders**